CaioLemec/Aufood/README.md

 The purpose of creating <Strong>Aufood</Strong> is to challenge me and put knowledge in frontend into practice.

+I've tried to create a playful content that entertained people, it took some work, so <strong>I hope you like it</strong>.

 I'm one of those who believe that you only learn by doing, that's why I tried to use several features in this project.

 Aufood was designed and created without the help of more experienced developers.
 Some ideas, theme and inspiration I got from a delivery service in Brazil called [Ifood](https://www.ifood.com.br/).